heroku-examples/terraform-aws-vpc-peered/README.md

 # VPC peered with a Private Space

-This example provisions the **heroku_aws_vpc** module, a new Private Space, peers them automatically, and deploys a Heroku app and an AWS ECS app that form a two-way (duplex) health check.
+This example provisions an AWS VPC via the [mars/heroku_aws_vpc](https://github.com/mars/terraform-aws-vpc) module, a new Private Space, peers them automatically, and deploys a Heroku app and an AWS ECS app that form a two-way (duplex) health check.

 ![Diagram of example duplex health check via private IP addresses across the peering connection](doc/terraform-aws-vpc-peered-v01.png)